Less Than Kilogram

 They are very careful with the kilogram, and this isn't even really the real one.

-I could get old Tom Cruise on that.
+I could get all Tom Cruise on that.
+You'd die trying.

 Here's how it works.

-And that one is used to calibrate all kinds of things: the weight of your lemons, the scale in your bathroom.
+And that one is used to calibrate all kinds of things the weight of your lemons the scale in your bathroom green team you lost 34 pounds every time somebody loses a pound on that TV show biggest loser 5.87%

 What happened in 1989 is that, according to Andrew, the folks who take care of the official kilogram, the big K, they took it out of its jars, they put it in a steam bath,